 Preparing for a newborn baby is overwhelming – especially when it’s your first!
 You get bombarded with soft toys and other cute bits and pieces but how much of it all do you really need?

-When buying for new parents, most tend to go for something that is practical or sentimental; but going beyond the flowers and the baby rattles can be hard.
+When buying for new parents, most tend to go for something that is practical or sentimental; but going beyond the flowers, designer bibs and baby rattles can be hard.

 There’s also a big difference between buying for your sister or best friend as opposed to your work colleague or neighbour so sticking to useful is always ideal.
 Most new parents will take care of the main essentials themselves– like a cot, a quality pram and a car seat.